-Power BI has been getting a huge amount of buzz recently.
+Power BI continues to receive a huge amount of buzz.
 You may find yourself wondering what all the fuss is about.
 Could Power BI be a potential solution for your organization’s self-service analytical and visualization needs?

-In this webinar recording get insight into what Power BI has become over the last few years.
-Learn how Power BI fits into Microsoft’s overall business intelligence framework, review what it does well (and its limitations) and see a demo some of its more prominent features.
+A deep and flexible tool, Power BI continues to evolve with each release.
+Watch this on-demand webinar to get our insights into Power BI’s continual transformation.
+Learn how Power BI fits into Microsoft’s overall business intelligence framework, get an overview of what it does well (and where it has limitations) and see a demo some of its more prominent features.

 - What is Power BI

 - How Power BI fits into the larger Microsoft BI stack